ankowals/saf/README.md

 	...

-We have to provide path to a webDriver, browser type that shall be used in test and implicit timeout that will be used to report an exception if particular element will not be found on the page for amount of seconds defined.
+We have to provide a path to a webDriver, browser type that shall be used in test and implicit timeout that will be used to report an exception if particular element will not be found on the page for amount of seconds defined.
 Url that will be open can be defined as Environment.Default.Web.url.
 It is also possible to provide browser width and height.
 To indicate max dimensions please use keyword "Max" else define them as String with format "width x height", for example "1024 x 960".